-10 Top-Rated Day Trips from Washington, D.C.
+11 Top-Rated Day Trips from Washington, D.C.

-2 Mount Vernon: President George Washington's Manor House
+1. Mount Vernon: President George Washington's Home

 George Washington later enlarged and enhanced Mount Vernon, and over a period of 45 years renovated the building to create a magnificent 21-room manor house.
 The 11,028-square-foot mansion is ten times larger than the average colonial house in Virginia.
 The cupola, completed in 1774, features a weathervane topped with a dove to symbolize peace.

 Address: 3200 Mount Vernon Memorial Highway, Mount Vernon, Virginia

-3 Monticello: Thomas Jefferson's Neoclassical Mansion
+3. Monticello: Thomas Jefferson's Neoclassical Mansion

 Address: 931 Thomas Jefferson Parkway, Charlottesville, Virginia

 Official site: https://www.monticello.org/

 A pivotal scene of American history took place on the fields of what is now Gettysburg National Military Park in Pennsylvania, about 82 miles (a 90-minute drive) from Washington, D.C.
 The three-day Battle of Gettysburg, fought on July 1st - 3rd in 1863, was the most decisive moment in the Civil War, with heavy casualties that set back the Confederate side and changed the course of the war in favor of the North.